awsdocs/aws-cdk-guide/v2/parameters.md

 **Note**
 To do control flow with parameters, you can use [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnCondition.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnCondition.html) constructs, although this is awkward compared to native `if` statements\.

-Using parameters requires you to be mindful of how the code you're writing behaves at deployment time, as well as at synthesis time\.
+Using parameters requires you to be mindful of how the code you're writing behaves at deployment time, and also at synthesis time\.
 This makes it harder to understand and reason about your AWS CDK application, in many cases for little benefit\.

-It is better, again in general, to have your CDK app accept any necessary information in some well\-defined way and use it directly to declare constructs in your CDK app\.
+Generally, it's better to have your CDK app accept necessary information in a well\-defined way and use it directly to declare constructs in your CDK app\.
 An ideal AWS CDK\-generated AWS CloudFormation template is concrete, with no values remaining to be specified at deployment time\.

 There are, however, use cases to which AWS CloudFormation parameters are uniquely suited\.
 If you have separate teams defining and deploying infrastructure, for example, you can use parameters to make the generated templates more widely useful\.
-Additionally, the AWS CDK's support for AWS CloudFormation parameters lets you use the AWS CDK with AWS services that use AWS CloudFormation templates \(such as AWS Service Catalog\), which use parameters to configure the template being deployed\.
+Also, because the AWS CDK supports AWS CloudFormation parameters, you can use the AWS CDK with AWS services that use AWS CloudFormation templates \(such as AWS Service Catalog\)\.
+These AWS services use parameters to configure the template that's being deployed\.

 ## Defining parameters<a name="parameters_define"></a>

 Use the [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnParameter.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.CfnParameter.html) class to define a parameter\.
 You'll want to specify at least a type and a description for most parameters, though both are technically optional\.
 The description appears when the user is prompted to enter the parameter's value in the AWS CloudFormation console\.
 For more information on the available types, see [Types](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html#parameters-section-structure-properties-type)\.

 **Note**
-You can define parameters in any scope, but we recommend defining parameters at the stack level so that their logical ID does not change when you refactor your code\.
+You can define parameters in any scope\.
+However, we recommend defining parameters at the stack level so that their logical ID doesn't change when you refactor your code\.

 ------
 #### [ TypeScript ]